Gundagai

 Gundagai is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Gundagai's population, as of November 2025, is approximately 3,868 people.
-This figure reflects a growth of 153 individuals since the 2021 Census, which recorded a population of 3,715.
-The increase is inferred from ABS' estimated resident population of 3,728 in June 2024 and an additional 12 validated new addresses post-Census date.
-This results in a population density ratio of 1.6 persons per square kilometer.
-Gundagai's growth rate of 4.1% since the 2021 Census exceeds that of its SA3 area (3.9%) and SA4 region, positioning it as a growth leader.
-Natural growth contributed approximately 52.7% to overall population gains recently.
+Based on AreaSearch's analysis, Gundagai's population is around 3,868 as of Feb 2026.
+This reflects an increase of 153 people (4.1%) since the 2021 Census, which reported a population of 3,715 people.
+The change is inferred from the estimated resident population of 3,728 from the ABS as of June 2024 and an additional 12 validated new addresses since the Census date.
+This population level equates to a density ratio of 1.6 persons per square kilometer, providing ample space per person.
+Gundagai's 4.1% growth since the census positions it within 0.1 percentage points of the SA3 area (4.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 52.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, Gundagai's population is expected to decline by 283 persons by 2041.
-However, specific age cohorts like the 75 to 84-year-olds are projected to increase, with an anticipated growth of 58 people in this group over this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, projections indicate a decline in overall population, with the area's population expected to decline by 283 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 58 people.
+See the age section for more details.

 Frequently Asked Questions - Population